MiguelFLima/crud-2/README.md

-Projetinho em next com tailwind pra treinar CRUD salvando dados no localstorage.
+Simple project with next and tailwind to train CRUD saving data on localstorage.

+only adding and removing features available, soon will provide editing